jimbaker/socket-reboot/README.md

 ===================

-The select module defines a `poll` object, which supports more efficient complementions than the `select` function.
+The select module defines a `poll` object, which supports more efficient completions than the `select` function.
 This spike didn't look at specific coding of `poll`, but it appears to be straightforward to implement: